nodejs/node/doc/api/n-api.md

 This API returns an N-API value corresponding to a JavaScript `Function` object.
 It's used to wrap native functions so that they can be invoked from JavaScript.

-JavaScript Functions are described in
+JavaScript `Function`s are described in
 [Section 19.2](https://tc39.github.io/ecma262/#sec-function-objects)
 of the ECMAScript Language Specification.